 Conclusion

-OSGi provides a robust modular architecture that allows dynamic loading, execution, and management of application components and services.
-Understanding the difference between components, services, and bundles is crucial for building clean, scalable, and maintainable applicationsโespecially in OSGi-centric platforms like AEM.
+OSGi provides a robust modular architecture that enables the dynamic loading, execution, and management of application components and services.
+To build clean, scalable, and maintainable applications—especially on OSGi-centric platforms like AEM—developers must understand the fundamental differences between components, services, and bundles.

 Mastering these concepts enables developers to: